A well-planned garden is a rewarding hobby that can be done all year long.

-When you start your garden, choosing a variety of plants is crucial to the success of your efforts.
+When you start your garden, choosing a variety of garden plants is crucial to the success of your efforts.
 Many varieties have specific requirements when it comes to space, sunlight, watering needs, and soil conditions.

 Therefore, you should consider your climate, sunlight, and soil conditions before choosing your plants.